Use these apps to keep track of your running sessions

 Relive: Run, Ride, Hike & more

 Think of Relive as more of a companion app than one to give you a bunch of detailed information.
-If you enjoy running some trails while stopping to take pictures and admire nature, then you'll want to use Relive.
-The app allows you to take pictures, create stories, and then share them with your friends.
+For example, if you enjoy running some trails while stopping to take pictures and admire nature, then you'll want to use Relive.
+The app allows you to take pictures, create stories, and share them with your friends.

 These stories aren't just digital picture books, as you can actually see your route in a 3D landscape.
 Then, your photos will appear along the trail, and you can share them with your friends.
 Plus, you can sync Relive with other workout apps such as Garmin Connect, Polar, and more.
-The developer's also have plans to integrate more fitness apps in the future.
+The developers also have plans to integrate more fitness apps in the future.

-5G coverage map: Every US city with AT&T, Verizon & T-Mobile 5G

-5G deployment is moving fast and the list of cities with coverage is growing all the time.
-See if your U.S. city has coverage yet by Verizon, T-Mobile, or AT&T.
+Relive Plus costs $6.99 per month and offers additional features, including improved video quality, interactive routes, the ability to control video speed, and more.